Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS

 Multiple signal regions are defined using the properties of the hadronically decaying $V$ boson as illustrated in Figure~\ref{fig:flow}.
 Events passing the merged selection are assigned to either high-purity (HP) or low-purity (LP) signal regions according to the quality of their $\VJ$ candidates.
 Those with $\VJ$ candidates passing the \DTwoBetaOne requirement of the boson tagger~\cite{PERF-2015-03} are selected for the HP SR, otherwise for the LP SR. The combined $\mJ$ and \DTwoBetaOne\ efficiencies for the HR SR are shown in Figure~\ref{fig:VJmassD2Eff} as functions of $V$ $\pT$.
 Events passing the resolved selection form the resolved SR.

 For $V_h=Z$, about 21\% of $\Zqq$ decays are $Z\to bb$, whereas jets from the dominant background source, $\Vjets$, have a smaller heavy-quark content.
 To exploit this difference, the HP, LP, and resolved SRs are each further split into tagged and untagged SRs in the ggF/DY category if the hadronically decaying boson is a $Z$ boson, i.e.\ $V=Z$.
 The $b$-tagging is not applied in the VBF category due to the limited number of events.
-It is never applied for $V_h~=~W$.
+Classification based on the $b$-tagging is not applied for $V_h~=~W$.
 For the merged selection, the splitting is made by applying $b$-tagging to variable-radius jets associated to the leading large-$R$ jet.
 Events are tagged only if the two leading variable-radius jets are both $b$-tagged.
 For the resolved selection, events are tagged if the $Z\to jj$ is formed from two $b$-jets and untagged otherwise.